Jagannath Temple, Puri: Deities

-Jagannath, Subhadra and Balabhadra are the trio of deities worshipped at the temple.
-The inner sanctum of the temple contains the deities of them carved from sacred neem logs, known as daru sitting on the bejewelled platform or ratnabedi, along with the deities of Sudarshana Chakra, Madanmohan, Sridevi and Vishwadhatri.
-The deities are adorned with different clothing and jewels according to the season.
-Worship of these deities predates the building of the temple, and may have originated in an ancient tribal shrine.
-The oldest mention of the deity is in the Oddiyana Vajrayāna Tantric text Jñānasiddhi by Indrabhuti, which opens with an invocation of Jagannath.
+Jagannath, Subhadra and Balabhadra are the principal deities worshipped in the temple.
+The inner sanctum of the temple houses images of them, carved from sacred neem wood (daru), placed on the jewelled platform (ratnabedi).
+The sanctum also contains the deities Sudarshana Chakra, Madanmohan, Sridevi and Vishwadhatri.
+The deities are adorned with different clothing and ornaments according to the season.
+Their worship predates the construction of the temple and may have originated in an ancient tribal shrine.
+The earliest known reference to Jagannath appears in the Oddiyana Vajrayāna Tantric text Jñānasiddhi by Indrabhuti, which begins with an invocation of the deity.
 (Note: Pranipatya Jagannatham Sarvajina Vararchitam.

 Sarva Buddha Mayam Siddhi Vyapinam Gaganopamam.)
-Sarala Das in his Sarala Mahabharata, presents Lord Jagannath in multiple ways, with an emphasis on his connection to Krishna.
-Additionally, Sarala Das refers to Lord Jagannath as one with Krishna, Rama, and Buddha, reflecting a synthesis of the different faiths.
+In Sarala Mahabharata, Sarala Das presents Lord Jagannath in multiple forms, emphasising his connection to Krishna.
+He also described Lord Jagannath as being one with Krishna, Rama, and Buddha, reflecting a synthesis of the different faith traditions.